bruhautomation/ESP-MQTT-JSON-Digital-LEDs/README.md

 The default speed for the effects is hard coded and is set when the light is first turned on.
 When changing between effects, the previously used transition speed will take over.
 If the effects don't look great, play around with the slider to adjust the transition speed (AKA the effect's animation speed).

-#### Optional Relay
+#### Optional MOSFET

-Addressable LEDs are different to a normal string.
+Addressable LED are different to a normal LED string.
 Every pixel ALWAYS has power as it is awaiting commands.
-So even while the string is off, a few watts will be waisted (1-3 based upon your string length)
+So even while the string is off.
+This quiescent current can add up.
+On a 5-meter strip (60 LEDs per meter) a full watt is used from the strip while the strip is not illuminated.
+(That’s nearly enough to send a person to the moon)
-If you connect up an optional MOSFET or relay, when the LED’s are set to off the LED strip will be disconnected saving power.
+The sketch and related wiring diagram includes a P-Channel MOSFET which will turn off power to the strip when the strip is off.
+This means the ESP8266 can always energised and the LED strip will turn on only when it is meant to light up.

 #### OTA Uploading